burgesslouis/dynamic-investor-sentiment/README.md

 - Volatility index (VIX) and Equity share in new issues (ESNI): 2000
 - Dividend premium (DIVP): 2004
 - Trading volume (VOL): 2004

+### The BW index, unorthogonalised 2018 edition, from Baker and Wurgler (2006).
+We include the original BW index (the version fit from 1965-2018) to compare to our two indices.
+Throughout our paper, this index serves as a benchmamrk to which we compare the incremental impact of our methodological alterations.